jairus-m/dbt-snowflake/README.md

 ### Learning dbt project

 I am currently in the process of learning dbt so that I can implement it as the main tool for transforming raw data in BigQuery.
-The goal is to be able to use this project to learn about building data models, learning about DAGs/lineage, version control for data transformations, testing the data, using jinja templating for macros, working in a dbt project folder, debugging in the CLI, creating documentation, and overall, maximing the features of dbt for sustainable/maintainable/scalable data transformations.
+The goal is to be able to use this project to learn about:
+- building data models
+- learning about DAGs/lineage
+- version control for data transformations
+- testing the data
+- using jinja templating for macros
+- working in a dbt project folder
+- debugging in the CLI, creating documentation

+...and overall, maximing the features of dbt for sustainable/maintainable/scalable data transformations.

-After working on this, I will directly use dbt in BigQuery to transform my raw activity data from my [Strava ELT pipelin](https://github.com/jairus-m/StravaETLPipeline).
+After building out this example project, I will directly use dbt in BigQuery to transform my raw activity data from my [Strava ELT pipeline](https://github.com/jairus-m/StravaETLPipeline).

 ### Resources: